 Once you have brought your course we will arrange your training day(s) on a date to suit you.
-We will also go over what colour and size of headcollar you would like to make on your course with us.
+We will also go over what colour and size of headcollar you would like to make on your workshop with us.

 Course materials are included in the price, if you would like to purchase some more leather at the end course this can be arranged.

 Ordering a bespoke dog collar or belt?
 Please read the measuring guide to ensure you order the correct size.